 Do not be surprised if the work you build upon someday is seen by someone else as shoulders worth standing upon.

-Licensed under a Creative Commons Attribution-ShareAlike license (CC BY-SA) version 4.0.
+Licensed under a Creative Commons Attribution 4.0 International License (CC BY).

-Except where otherwise noted, this content is published under a CC BY-SA license, which means that you can copy, redistribute, remix, transform and build upon the content for any purpose even commercially as long as you give appropriate credit, provide a link to the license, and indicate if changes were made.
-If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
+Except where otherwise noted, this content is published under a CC BY license, which means that you can copy, redistribute, remix, transform and build upon the content for any purpose even commercially as long as you give appropriate credit and provide a link to the license.